LinkedIn recently released its annual Emerging Jobs list—a list that ranks the top jobs that have seen the most growth in hires since 2015.

 1. Data Scientist

 This role has been featured on LinkedIn’s list for three years.
-These individuals are responsible for taking immense amounts of data and figuring out ways to make sense of it to help whatever company they’re working for.
+These individuals are responsible for taking immense amounts of data and figuring out ways to make sense of it to help whatever company they work for.
 This job also spans multiple different industries—data scientists are found in financial services, internet services, computer software, higher education, and more.

 How Concordia prepares you for this role:

-- Applied RESTful APIs and Integrations—an advanced course in current trends in server-side web development that builds on our undergraduate web technology course.
-This course takes content from several undergraduate courses in data structures, software engineering, database, and web technologies and focuses on the creation of http-based CRUD services that provide real-time data to integrating applications.
+• Applied RESTful APIs and Integrations—an advanced course in current trends in server-side web development that builds on our undergraduate web technology course.
+This course takes content from several undergraduate courses in data structures, software engineering, databases, and web technologies and focuses on creating HTTP-based CRUD services that provide real-time data to integrate applications.

-- Advanced Algorithms—an advanced course in current trends in problem solving and algorithms that builds on our undergraduate courses data structure and computer science theory.
+• Advanced Algorithms—an advanced course in current trends in problem-solving and algorithms that build on our undergraduate courses, data structure, and computer science theory.
 This course looks at emerging algorithms across the grand ideas of computer science.
 As new technologies emerge, new algorithms must be explored to support them.

 2. Full Stack Engineer